pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 result = safe_convert_to_int("abc")  # Returns None
 ```

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 This function attempts to convert a value to an integer, returning None if the conversion fails.

-## Making Checks Pythonic
+## Make checks Pythonic

-Python has a unique philosophy when it comes to handling potential errors or exceptional cases.
-This philosophy is often summarized by the acronym EAFP: "Easier to Ask for Forgiveness than Permission".
+Python has a unique philosophy regarding handling potential errors or exceptional cases.
+This philosophy is often summarized by the acronym EAFP: "Easier to Ask for Forgiveness than Permission."

 ### EAFP vs LBYL

 There are two main approaches to handling potential errors:

 LBYL (Look Before You Leap): Check for conditions before making calls or accessing data.